ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 Registry:

-: the verifiable append-only data structure that stores Claims in a transparency service.
-SCITT supports multiple Registry and Receipt formats to accommodate different transparency service implementations, such as historical Merkle Trees and sparse Merkle Trees.
+: the verifiable append-only data structure that stores Claims in a Transparency Service often referred to by the synonym log or ledger.
+SCITT supports multiple Registry and Receipt formats to accommodate different Transparency Service implementations, such as historical Merkle Trees and sparse Merkle Trees.

 Transparency Service (or Notary):